kanboard/documentation/README.md

 How to generate the documentation locally?
 ------------------------------------------

+1. Install [Sphinx](http://www.sphinx-doc.org/) on your machine
-Run `make clean html` and open the file `build/html/index.html` in your browser.
+2. Run `make clean html` and open the file `build/html/index.html` in your browser.